LA-Xenomai/doc/doc/loongson-2k0500-en.md

     - `-e` set entry point, such as `0x90000000008973ec`
     - `-n` set image name, such as `linux-4.19.190-xeno`

-Non-Linux kernel can refer to the above method to make uImage.
+Non-Linux kernel can refer to the above method to build uImage.